Y-digital-Asia/Y-digital-Asia-website/content/solutions/smartcall-assistance/_index.en.md

 hero_circles:
   left_circle: Stop demanding
   right_circle: Start supporting
-page_title: Smart Call Assistance
+page_title: Conversational IVR
-intro_text: Reduce your cost to serve and at the same time improve customer experience.
-  AI-powered voice assistants that support the agents in your call centre.
-By performing intakes, routing incoming calls and actually handling calls.
-And an easy-to-use whispering function to help our agents in their daily work.
+intro_text: Improve your customer experience and at the same time reduce your cost to serve.
+AI-powered voice assistants  can support your customers as well as the agents in your contact centre.
+By performing intakes, routing incoming calls and actually handling and administrating calls.
+And an easy to use whispering function that helps your agents in their daily work.
 action_text: How does it work?
 download_text: Download White Paper
 two_round_buttons: